If you’re using AWS WAF as a web application firewall, you can ship its alerts to your Logz.io Cloud SIEM.

 Configure AWS WAF to enrich observability

-- In your AWS WAF console, go to your web ACLs screen and choose the relevant region.
+- Open your AWS WAF admin console.
+Go to your web ACLs screen and select the relevant Region.

 - Select an ACL that you can add your own rules to.

 - In the ACL screen, open the Rules tab, add your own rule, and fill in the details:

 - Next, create a statement with the following fields:

 - Add additional statements, separated by OR for every HTTP method you would like to monitor.
 At the very least, we recommend monitoring GET and POST methods.